 Your trade show booth is a platform where you engage your prospects to try something new.
 Inspire them with innovative solutions and provide them with an experience that is unique to your venue and limited only to the attendees of the show.
 Flourish them with Ideas, concepts and giveaways that they can immediately put into action.
 Give them highlights of your products that are in the developmental state.
 Seek their ideas and incorporate the best of them in the release of your product.
 This way the conversation carries on beyond the walls of the show hall and your attenddes become your co-creators and co-conspirators who in long run turns out to be your band ambassadors and brand advocates.

 We all are, in some form or shape in the business of buying and selling.
 In doing so, we are looking ways to simplify the buying process.
-Hence, we resort to different tactics that presents products in order to maximize sales. (e.g right assortment, persuasive advvertisements).
+Hence, we resort to different tactics that present products in order to maximize sales. (e.g right assortment, persuasive advertisements).
 Research brings to light, the potential promise of a new class of tactics designed to shorten the buying process.
 Findings indicate that conditions that promote preference fluency often leads to a faster decision to buy the product.